hindu-comm/weblogs/manasataramgini/2015/08/2015-08-12_the-winding-narration-of-deaths-and-counter-deaths.md

 that Varoli had a such a prognostic dream?
 Aren’t dreams supposed to recapitulate past events rather than prognosticate future ones?”
 Lootika: “Dear antajā, I don’t think Varoli’s dream was prognostic.
-See she was already primed by the fact that R\&R had struck near our house.
+See she was already primed by the fact that R&R had struck near our house.
 Then there was the snake looming large on our minds.
-She already knew from the reports that R\&R had dispatched their victims by slugging them on the head and I had shown her the article which showed the symbol they left behind.
+She already knew from the reports that R&R had dispatched their victims by slugging them on the head and I had shown her the article which showed the symbol they left behind.
 So all that congealed into her dream.
 Moreover she remembered this only post-facto; so how can we even be sure that her